MorrisMA/Chameleon/README.md

 Chameleon from the UNO's +5V bus.
 (The UNO is being powered via its USB connector.)
 The board functional test image is also using the 48MHz oscillator for its clock.

+###Release 0.2

+Chameleon FPGA has been programmed using the M16C5x soft-core processor SoC.
+M16C5x operating at 48 MHz (single cycle mode) and the UART is configured to operate at 29.4912 MHz.
+Same file transfer test previously used to validate the M16C5x SoC project reused, and the Chameleon successfully receives and echoes the file at 921.6 kbaud.
+(The M16C5x SoC project requires just 33% of the XC3S200A-4VQG100I FPGA used in the Chameleon prototypes.
+Adding a second UART brings the resource utilization to 50%.)

+When plugged onto a Arduino UNO, there is physical interference between the second serial port's I/O connector and the tope of the UNO's USB Type B connector.
+Changed the part number of the stacking connectors to the version with a greater stacking height.

+Using another prototyping card in place of the UNO, discovered that an error in the power pin assignments on the Arduino UNO power connector: +3.3V and +5V pins swapped.
+Corrected the symbol and applied the changes to the PCB.
+Changed the circuit to make IOREF independent of the +5V power pin.
+Retained the jumper to allow the Chameleon to have the IO voltage reference of its voltage translated set as either IOREF or +3.3V.

+Also found that the SRAM used in constructing the prototypes was incorrectly selected.
+The value used is a +5V-only device.
+Adjusted the schematic and BOM to correct this issue, and added a second/alternate part as well.